 One of the highlights of dining here is the live-action cooking stations.
 As you enter, you will see Mayan women in traditional dress hand-preparing fresh tortillas.
 From within the restaurant, you have a view of the chefs lovingly preparing your food.

-Habaneros is decorated in a manner that highlights the best of the Yucatan´s history and culture.
-Carved, colorful wooden masks and Mayan sculptures adorn the walls.
+Habaneros is decorated in a manner that highlights the best of the Yucatan’s history and culture.
+Carved, colourful wooden masks and Mayan sculptures adorn the walls.

 Come for breakfast for the best experience.
 For 220 pesos ($10 USD), you can order a breakfast package.

 This comes with some bite-sized welcome churros, fresh water, the main dish, and refillable coffee.
-Consider ordering a café de olla instead of regular coffee.
+If you want to try something truly Mexican, I suggest you order a café de olla instead of a regular coffee.

-This is one of the most beloved Mexican drinks.
-The coffee is prepared with cinnamon and cane sugar (piloncillo) and served in a little earthenware pot.
+This is one of the most beloved Mexican drinks and consists of coffee infused with cinnamon (canela) and cane sugar (piloncillo).
+It is prepared and served in a little earthenware pot.

 Where: Calle 21 & 28, N ° 180, Centro, 97470 Tixkokob, Yuc

 Pueblo Pibil, like Hacienda San Jose, is located in the little Yucatan town of Tixkokob, some 25km out of Merida, but well worth the 15-minute journey to get to.
-This is a ¨Comida Yucateca¨.
+This is an elevated “Comida Yucateca” restaurant that serves only traditional dishes cooked in an underground pib oven.

 Museo de la Gastronomía Yucateca